dendronhq/dendron-site/vault/dendron.faq.md

 ### How to launch Dendron with most recent vault quickly?

-In menu bar of VS Code, select `File` -> `New Window` and click the Dendron workspace in Recent section of the Welcome tab.
+In the menu bar of VS Code, select `File` -> `New Window` and click the Dendron workspace in the Recent section of the Welcome tab.

 ### Why are there&nbsp;`root`&nbsp;files in my notes?